drupol/master-thesis/src/thesis/main.typ

       key: "IEEE",
       short: "IEEE",
       long: "Institute of Electrical and Electronics Engineers",
-      description: [The Institute of Electrical and Electronics Engineers #cite(<ITripleE>, form:"normal"), established in 1963, is the world's largest technical professional organisation dedicated to advancing technology for the benefit of humanity.
+      description: [The Institute of Electrical and Electronics Engineers #cite(<ITripleE>, form: "normal"), established in 1963, is the world's largest technical professional organisation dedicated to advancing technology for the benefit of humanity.
 It serves as a professional association for electronic engineering, electrical engineering, and related disciplines.], ),
     (
       key: "MD5",